 Waynesboro is a somewhat small borough located in the state of Pennsylvania.
 With a population of 10,848 people and six constituent neighborhoods, Waynesboro is the 99th largest community in Pennsylvania.
 Waynesboro has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.

 Unlike some boroughs, Waynesboro isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Waynesboro are a mix of both white- and blue-collar jobs.
 Overall, Waynesboro is a borough of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Waynesboro who work in office and administrative support (16.40%), food service (8.82%), and sales jobs (7.50%).
+There are especially a lot of people living in Waynesboro who work in office and administrative support (19.28%), sales jobs (9.69%), and food service (9.48%).

-The percentage of adults in Waynesboro with college degrees is slightly lower than the national average of 21.84% for all communities.
-14.71% of adults in Waynesboro have a bachelor's degree or advanced degree.
+The citizens of Waynesboro are slightly less educated than the national average of 21.84% for the average city or town: 16.42% of adults in Waynesboro have a bachelor's degree or advanced degree

+Waynesboro is a somewhat ethnically-diverse borough.
 The people who call Waynesboro home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Waynesboro residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Waynesboro include Irish, English, Italian, and Polish.
+Important ancestries of people in Waynesboro include Irish, English, Italian, and French .

 The most common language spoken in Waynesboro is English.
 Other important languages spoken here include Spanish and Chinese.